 |SFS 3191||Tracking and Conservation of Big Cats in the Himalayas||4 credits|

 Get more out of your SFS experience when you take back-to-back summer sessions.
 More time to explore, more time to learn, and more time to build practical skills.
-Each summer session focuses on a different topic, and you’ll have time to travel independently between sessions.
+Each summer session focuses on a different topic, and you’ll have time to rest and reflect between sessions.
 Receive a $1,000 discount on your second session (effective for Summer 2020).

 RECOMMENDED PROGRAM COMBO